tikv/website/content/docs/apis.md

 let result: Vec<KvPair> = req.wait()?;
 ```

-When you're ready to commit these changes, you can commit the change, if you'd preferable to abort the operation you can rollback:
+Commit these changes when you're ready, or roll back if you prefer to abort the operation:

 ```rust
 if all_is_good {